topeterk/HitCounterManager/README.md

 # HitCounterManager - A Dark Souls inspired Hit Counter

+** :bangbang: THIS IS A DEVELOPMENT BRANCH, ANYTHING MAY CHANGE AT ANY TIME :bangbang: **
+** :bangbang: THE STABLE BRANCH IS `master` :bangbang:

 **Free Hit Counter** that is running in the background, so you can focus on your stream.
 No need to keep any windows open for a window capture any more.
 Initially designed for Dark Souls but supports any game.